miguelmartinez95/Imbalances_detection/README.md

 Folder to perform imbalance search:

--Scripts:
+- Scripts:
-	imbalances_detections: main
+	imbalances_detections.py: main
-	functions: two specific functions to process the data and perform the detection with plots
-	decompesation_function: function to create the thermal environments
+	functions.py: two specific functions to process the data and perform the detection with plots decompesation_function.py: function to create the thermal environments

 - Data:
 	Files with data year by year and one agregate